Life Insurance With No Medical Exam Explained

 - You are young.
 Young people pose a lower risk to insurers as they are less likely to die than older people and are more likely to be offered life insurance with no medical exam policy.

 - A healthy family medical history.
 If your family or relatives do not have a history of hereditary disease, there is less chance of a required medical test.

 Typically, when an insurer requests a medical, it is driven by what has been completed on the application form.
-Answers can trigger the need for further medical checks before a quote can be provided.
+Answers can trigger further medical checks before a quote can be provided.

 Triggers for a life insurance medical exam can include but are not limited to the following: